warwickdatasciencesociety/api-workshop/README.md

 - `git clone https://insert-git-url-here.git` to download the repository (codebase) to your local current working directory
 - `git add .` followed by `git commit -m "Insert useful progress message here"` to "save" your changes locally - you may need to initially set up git credentials, by following the messages given if these commands fail
 - `git branch insert-branch-name-here` to change to a new branch

+## Check out WDSS

+Warwick Data Science Society (WDSS) is focused on bridging the gap between disciplines to help all students answer the questions that matter to them.
+Through our talks, teaching and research we aim to educate and inspire everyone about data science.
+For example: we are running a cloud computing workshop next week, as well as running a social media speaker series featuring guests from Facebook, Snapchat and LadBible.

+Keep up to date through our Facebook: https://link.wdss.io/facebook